reziamini/laravel-easypanel/README.md

 You are free to make change in components and edit them.

 ## Multi Lang
 If you want change language of Module You have to pass 2 steps:

 1 - copy `en_panel.json` file in `resources/lang` and paste it in this folder with your lang name like `fr_panel.json` then customize it.
 File format must be `lang_panel.json`, `lang` is your language like : fa, en, fr, ar, ..

-2 - Set your `lang` in easy panel config file in `config/easy_panel.php` in `lang` key, this value must be equal to your suffix language file name in the lang directory.
+2 - Set your `lang` in easy panel config file in `config/easy_panel.php` in `lang` key, this value must be equal to your suffix language file name in the lang directory, like `fr`.

 ## TODO
 If you need TODO feature you have to publish TODO migration with this command